agamm/awesome-developer-first/.github/pull_request_template.md

 ## checklist

-Please make sure you've complied with the below requirements:
+Please make sure you've complied with the [contribution guidelines](https://github.com/agamm/awesome-developer-first/blob/main/CONTRIBUTING.md):

-- [ ] I've read the [contribution guidelines](https://github.com/agamm/awesome-developer-first/blob/main/CONTRIBUTING.md) and I'm confident my suggestion is relevant.
+- [ ] The homepage clearly states that the product is for developers.
+  > "Headless", "API-First", "SaaS" are frequently used keywords.
+  > Usually this means that the front page has some code examples :)
+- [ ] The product is available now and requires payment.
 - [ ] The PR has a descriptive title -- e.g., `Add {Product}`, not `Update README.md`.
 - [ ] The new submission isn't a duplicate.
 - [ ] The entry has a description, is sorted alphabetically, and ends with a full stop.